tgbugs/protc/README.md

 going to require some very specific examples and then attempts to apply the system elsewhere.
 This may also come later.

+## Conservation of mass (or how to prevent a whole bunch of typing)
 Somehow this reminds me that we *may* need to do something about conservation of energy and mass.
 Specifically it is going to be really akward if the p20 enterns and never leaves that function.
 Maybe we can come up with a way to avoid having to